henry-symons/henry-symons.github.io/page_CAZ_Project.md

 ### 2. Spatial mapping of NO2 concentrations

 To map the spatial distribution of NO2 levels, we introduce a third dataset containing coordinates of air quality measurement sites in Bristol, along with a polygon covering the coordinates of the CAZ.
-We firstly determine which locations lie within this region, and which belong to each dataset studied:
-{% include measurement_sites_bristol.html %}
+We firstly determine which locations lie within this region, and which belong to each dataset studied:{% include measurement_sites_bristol.html %}

 This enables the plotting of mean NO2 concentrations at each location by year of the dataset:
 {% include no2_historic_bristol.html %}

 We can further extend this analysis to the diffusion tube dataset for a more complete picture of NO2 levels since 2010 (however this data does not currently span past 2022 so is not useful for quantifying the effects of the CAZ):
 {% include no2_diffusion_bristol.html %}

 Broadly speaking, we can see NO2 concentrations have decreased year-on-year, however in several locations around the city centre they remain above the 40 μg/m3 limit.

 ### 3. Quantifying the effectiveness of the CAZ

+To quantify the effects of the CAZ, we consider data from 1 year prior to the introduction of the scheme onwards.
+Here the number and locations of measurement sites are consistent, and the influence of other factors (e.g. the effects of intermittent COVID-19 measures during 2020 and 2021) should be minimal.

+Firstly, we
 <img src="images/CAZ/timeseries.png?raw=true"/>

 <img src="images/CAZ/barplot.png?raw=true"/>